Errox/SSWDI/README.md

 # Avans Fysio
+This piece of software is made for the fysio project.
+This project includes a webservice and a website.
+Within the webservice, we want to emulate a way of a dutch standard of diagnoses and treatments for those diagnoses.
+It's possible with a API Richard level 2 to fetch data you need.
+But provides a way of a modern standard with GraphQL.
+The website provides a way of having employee's and patients.
+The employee's can create diagnoses and treatments for those diagnoses.
+The patients can view their diagnoses and treatments.

 # To do list:
-- [ ] Finish the TODO: in the project.
+- [X] Finish the TODO: in the project.
-  - [ ] Make the link with webservice
+  - [X] Make the link with webservice
   - [ ] Double check the names used in models because now it's just weird long texts's
 - [ ] Make diagrams
 - [x] Make the API Richardson Level 2